trainerbill/paypal-rest-api/README.md

 ## Main Features

+- Non-Singleton which allows for the use of multiple paypal rest applications.
+Necessary for multi-currency support.
-- Written in Typescript and provide [api types externally](https://github.com/trainerbill/paypal-rest-api/tree/master/src/apitypes)
+- Written in Typescript and provides [api types externally](https://github.com/trainerbill/paypal-rest-api/tree/master/src/apitypes)
 - Native Promise support using the [request retry library](https://github.com/FGRibreau/node-request-retry)
 - Retry failed api calls automatically using [request retry library](https://github.com/FGRibreau/node-request-retry) and [paypal idempotency](https://developer.paypal.com/docs/integration/direct/express-checkout/integration-jsv4/best-practices/#process)
 - Store access token expiration date and check before sending request.
 Currently the paypal sdk only updates the token if the request fails.
 This is more efficient.